Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Model

 \begin{asmp} Given $w,R>0$, there exists a unique $s=s(w,R)\in (0,w)$ that maximizes $U(w-s,Rs)$.
 Furthermore, $s$ is strictly increasing in $w$ and increasing in $R$. \end{asmp}

-Assumption \ref{asmp:s} is obviously a high-level assumption.
+Assumption \ref{asmp:s} is still a high-level assumption.
 The following lemma provides a sufficient condition for Assumption \ref{asmp:s} to hold.

-\begin{lem} Suppose that $U(c^y,c^o)=u(c^y)+v(c^o)$, where $u$ is continuously differentiable on $(0,\infty)$, $u'>0$, $u'(0)=\infty$, $u'$ is strictly decreasing, and same for $v$.
-If $c\mapsto cv'(c)$ is increasing,\footnote{If $v$ is twice differentiable, because $(cv'(c))'=v'(c)+cv''(c)$, it follows that $cv'(c)$ is increasing if and only if $v$ has relative risk aversion bounded above by 1, which is a standard condition in general equilibrium theory to establish equilibrium uniqueness \citep{TodaWalsh2024JME}.} then Assumption \ref{asmp:s} holds. \end{lem}
+\begin{lem} Suppose that $U(c^y,c^o)=u(c^y)+v(c^o)$, where $u$ is continuously differentiable on $(0,\infty)$, $u'>0$, $u'(0)=\infty$, $u'$ is strictly decreasing, and the same conditions hold for $v$.
+If $c\mapsto cv'(c)$ is increasing,\footnote{If $v$ is twice differentiable, because $(cv'(c))'=v'(c)+cv''(c)$, it follows that $cv'(c)$ is increasing if and only if $v$ has relative risk aversion (RRA) bounded above by 1, which is a standard condition in general equilibrium theory to establish equilibrium uniqueness \citep{TodaWalsh2024JME}.
+This parameter restriction is really about the elasticity of intertemporal substitution (EIS), not about RRA, to ensure that the supply of savings is monotonic in the interest rate.
+See \citet[Remark 1]{GalorRyder1989} and \citet{FlynnSchmidtToda2023TE} for more discussion.} then Assumption \ref{asmp:s} holds. \end{lem}